 Integration of critical reading and academic writing skills.
-The foundation of this course is a performance-based curriculum designed to develop students' critical reading and academic writing skills.
+The foundation of this course is a performance-based curriculum with a combined lecture/lab designed to develop students' critical reading and academic writing skills.
 The course integrates preparation in basic academic reading skills with basic skills in writing a variety of essays.
+This is a course with a required lab.
+TSI Placement.
+This course must be successfully completed with a "C" or better to advance to INRW 0307, or the student must pass the TSIA to satisfy TSI requirements.

-Prerequisite: TSI Placement
+Prerequisite: None

-Co-requisite: NCBI 0306; this course must be
+Co-requisite: NCBI 0306

+Type: ACAD